rabbitmq/server-packages/README.md

 Continuously produced development builds (alphas in RabbitMQ parlance) can be found [on the Releases page](https://github.com/rabbitmq/rabbitmq-server/releases).

-It has a sibling project, [`rabbitmq/erlang-packages`](https://github.com/rabbitmq/erlang-packages), which produces Debian packages of Erlang and Elixir, and, in case of Erlang, RPM packages.
+It has a sibling project, [`rabbitmq/erlang-packages`](https://github.com/rabbitmq/erlang-packages), which produces Debian packages of Erlang and Elixir, as well as RPM packages of Erlang.

 ## Preview Releases (Alphas, Betas, RCs)